 No. SEAI grant approval is not tied to planning permission.

 The installation of solar panels on domestic properties is exempt from planning permission.
-Since the 7th of October 2022, there is no longer a limit to the area of solar panels which can be installed on rooftops of homes, anywhere in the country.
+Since 2022, there is no longer a limit to the area of solar panels which can be installed on rooftops of homes, anywhere in the country.
 Solar installations will be able to cover the entire roof of a house.
-The 12m2 or 50% roof limit which previously applied to houses has been removed nationwide.
+The 12m2 or 50% roof limit previously applied to houses has been removed nationwide.

-However, the are some exceptions.
-For example, under certain condition, properties that lie in solar safeguarding zones may have to seek planning permission.
-Solar safeguarding zones are necessary to address aviation safety concerns due to the potential impact of glint and glare arising from increased solar developments in proximity to sites such as airports and hospitals (which have helipads).
+However, there are some exceptions.
+For example, properties located in solar safeguarding zones may need to obtain planning permission under certain conditions.
+Solar safeguarding zones are established to address aviation safety concerns, specifically to reduce the potential impact of glint and glare from increased solar developments near airports and hospitals with helipads.

 Our engineers will be there to help you with this and advise you on planning permission stipulations.

-Before you can apply you need an agreement in place with an SEAI approved solar installer (like us).
+Before you can apply, you need to have an agreement with an SEAI approved solar installer (like us).
 The installer you use must be registered with the SEAI for you to be eligible for the SEAI solar grant.

 Apply on the SEAI website for solar electricity grant .
 You can use our SEAI Solar PV Grant Application Guide to help you through the application process.
-It is straightforward and we are here to help you if you've any questions.
-The approval is normally just about instantaneous - most people will receive an email in just a few minutes saying their SEAI solar panel grant is approved.
-You need this approval before works can commence.
+The process is straightforward, and we're here to assist you with any questions you may have.
+Approval is typically very quick—most people receive an email confirming their SEAI solar panel grant approval within a few minutes.
+You need this approval before work can begin.

 Next is to get your solar panels installed and "commissioned", which is the fancy term for running the standard tests and turning your new system on.